-He has received numerous awards including First Prize at the SOCAN Foundation’s Awards for Young Audio Visual Composers for two consecutive years (2011-2012), The International Composers’ Award at the Esoterics Competition (2012), and The Vancouver Mayor’s Arts Awards for Emerging Artist in Music (2011).
+He has received numerous awards including First Prize at the SOCAN Foundation’s Awards for Young Audio Visual Composers for two consecutive years (2011-2012), The International Composers’ Award at the Esoterics’ POLYPHONOS (2012), The Vancouver Mayor’s Arts Awards for Emerging Artist in Music (2011), Brehm Prize in Choral Music (2016), as well as numerous grants from the Canada Council for the Arts, Ontario Arts Council, Toronto Arts Council, and BC Arts Council.
 He also received second prize at the 2008 Vancouver Bach Choir’s national Competition for Large Choir Works for his work “Erroneous Kudos,” and first prize for his work “Black Riders” at the 2009 Guelph Chamber Choir’s national competition.
-His music and interviews are broadcast regularly on radios across North America, such as CBC radio one, CBC radio two (Canada), and WQXR (New York).
-He has received numerous commissions including a commission to compose his first piano concerto for The Prince George Symphony Orchestra (PGSO).
-In Feb.
-2010, Mr. Habibi appeared as the piano soloist to premiere this concerto with the PGSO.
-He completed his Masters degree at the University of British Columbia under the instruction of Dorothy Chang.
-Other teachers include Jeffrey Ryan, and Stephen Chatman.
-Mr. Habibi is an associate composer of the Canadian Music Centre, and is represented by SOCAN in Canada.
+His music and interviews are broadcast regularly and have been heard on CBC radio one, CBC radio two (Canada), NPR, South Carolina Public Radio, WRTI and WQXR.